16 funny Spanish phrases you’ll love to use in everyday conversations

-The Spanish language is full of vibrant expressions and quirky sayings.
-I’m still working on perfecting my accent, but over the years, I’ve picked up a few funny phrases that never fail to make me smile—or at least give me a reason to laugh at myself when I use them wrong.
+I love the Spanish language—it’s full of vibrant expressions and quirky sayings.
+I’m still working on perfecting my accent, but I’ve picked up a few funny phrases in Spanish over the years that never fail to make me smile—or at least give me a reason to laugh at myself when I use them wrong.
 If you’re just dipping your toes into the language, these 16 funny phrases will not only help you sound more like a local but also add some humor to your conversations.
 So, let’s dive into the following 16 funny Spanish phrases you can use in everyday conversations:

 16 funny Spanish phrases to use in everyday conversations